guardrails-ai/guardrails/docs/integrations/langchain.md

     pip install langchain langchain_openai
     ```

-2. As a prequisite we install the necessary validators from the Guardrails Hub:
+2. As a prerequisite we install the necessary validators from the Guardrails Hub:

     ```bash
     guardrails hub install hub://guardrails/competitor_check --quiet
     guardrails hub install hub://guardrails/toxic_language --quiet
     ```

+   - `CompetitorCheck`: Identifies and optionally removes mentions of specified competitor names.
+   - `ToxicLanguage`: Detects and optionally removes toxic or inappropriate language from the output.

 ## Basic Integration